Brownheaded ash sawfly, Tomostethus multicinctus

 Quick Facts

-Larvae of brownheaded ash sawfly migrating to pupation sites on a green ash tree.
+Larvae of brownheaded ash sawfly migrating to pupation sites on green ash.
 Notice the green striping on the back.
 Image credits: William M. Ciesla, Forest Health Management International, Bugwood.org

 Larva of the blackheaded ash sawfly.
 Note the black head capsule, which is a distinguishing feature of this closely related species.
 Image credit: Lacy L. Hyche, Auburn University, Bugwood.org

-Feeding injury caused by brownheaded ash sawfly to a green ash tree.
+Feeding injury caused by brownheaded ash sawfly to a green ash.
 Notice the pinholes, which are produced by feeding of young stage larvae.
 Image credit: William M. Ciesla, Forest Health Management International, Bugwood.org.

 Life history and habits